LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Introduction

 Recently, Large Language Model (LLM)~\cite{liu2023chatgpt, kojima2023large, Wei2022ChainOT} and Multimodal Large Language Model (MLLM)~\cite{liu2023visual, gao2023llama} have attracted wide attention due to their superior capacities.
 LLM has shown extensive world knowledge and remarkable abilities in summarization, instruction following~\cite{liu2023chatgpt}, etc. MLLM extends the capabilities of LLM to handle visual inputs.
 By visual instruction tuning~\cite{liu2023visual}, MLLM can verbalize the rich information of images.
-Motivated by these, we propose a novel framework \textbf{Subpopulation Structure Discovery with Large Language Model(SSD-LLM)}\ref{fig:workflow} to automatically uncover the structure.
+Motivated by these, we propose a novel framework \textbf{Subpopulation Structure Discovery with Large Language Model(SSD-LLM)}, illustrated in Figure. \ref{fig:workflow}, to automatically uncover the structure.
 The core idea is to generate informative captions from images with MLLM, followed by analyzing and summarizing the subpopulation structure of datasets with LLM.
-Specifically, we design two elaborate prompt engineering components, \textbf{Criteria Initialization} and \textbf{Criteria Self-Refinement}.
-The former utilizes a sample-based generate-and-select paradigm to summarize dimensions and attributes sequentially, which is token-efficient when applied to large datasets.
+Specifically, we design two elaborate prompt engineering components, \textbf{Criteria Initialization} and \textbf{Criteria Refinement}.
+The former utilizes a generate-and-select paradigm to summarize dimensions and attributes sequentially.
 The latter employs self-consistency as an indicator to evaluate and refine the criteria.
 After obtaining complete criteria, each image is assigned to corresponding attributes according to its caption.
-The final subpopulation structures can be leveraged to finish various downstream tasks with the help of our proposed \textbf{Task Specific Tuning}.
-In this work, we focus on four application scenarios, i.e. dataset subpopulation organization, subpopulation shift, and slice discovery.
-We validate the effectiveness SSD-LLM on these subpopulation-related tasks.
-For subpopulation shift, we achieve an improvement of \textbf{+2.5} in worst group accuracy across two datasets compared to SOTA methods, and for slice discovery, we can identify more consistent slice topics with a higher model error rate of 6.61.
+The final subpopulation structures can be leveraged to finish various downstream tasks with the help of our proposed \textbf{Task-specific Tuning}.
+In this work, we focus on three application scenarios, i.e. dataset subpopulation organization, subpopulation shift, and slice discovery.
+We validate the effectiveness of SSD-LLM on these subpopulation-related tasks.
+For subpopulation shift, we achieve an improvement of \textbf{+3.3\%} in worst group accuracy across three datasets compared to SOTA methods, and for slice discovery, we can identify more consistent slice topics with a higher model error rate of \textbf{3.95\%}.